FiguraMC/Figura/README.md

 >
 > And don't forget to set the places you don't want to glow to **transparent black** (#00000000), to also ensure compatibility with shader mods

-### • My emissives doesn't glow, nor have bloom with Iris/Optifine shaders?
+### • My emissives doesn't glow, nor have bloom with Iris/OptiFine shaders?
-> Since some shaders doesnt support emissives, a compatibility setting (default on) will change the render type of emissive textures to render them at it were fullbright, however that can lead to some unintended results
+> Since some shaders do not support emissives, a compatibility setting (default on) will change the render type of emissive textures to render them at it were fullbright, however that can lead to some unintended results
 >
 > You can force your avatar to use the correct emissive render type by using the render type `EYES` on your model

 ### • How can I use Figura with OptiFine?
-> Figura will work with Optifine but due it's closed source nature issues might arise, therefore we still recommend you try using Sodium+Iris (Fabric) or Rubidium+Oculus (Forge) instead
+> Figura will work with OptiFine but due to its closed source nature issues might arise, therefore we still recommend you try using Sodium+Iris (Fabric) or Rubidium+Oculus (Forge) instead
 >
 > Check out the full list of [alternatives](https://lambdaurora.dev/optifine_alternatives/)

 ### • Where can I find Avatars to download?
-> For now you can find Avatars in the showcase channel in the official Discord server (A Web Based and In-Game browser is in the works!)
+> For now, you can find Avatars in the showcase channel in the official Discord server (A Web Based and In-Game browser is in the works!)

 ### • My Minecraft is cracked (non-premium/non-original) or I'm trying to join a cracked offline mode server, why can't I use Figura?
 > Figura uses your account's UUID and your Mojang authentication as a way to prove you own that account, avoiding unwanted / malicious uploads